jxyblog

 4. First, perform router port IP address acquisition debugging

-ifconfig pppoe-pppoe | grep inet6 | awk 'NR==1{print $3}' | cut -d'/' -f1
+ifconfig pppoe-pppoe | grep 'inet6' | grep 'Globa' | awk '{print $3}' | cut -d'/' -f1

-to check all ports.
+If not, first enter ifconfig to view all ports.
 Mine is pppoe-pppoe, then filter to only display lines with inet6, NR==1 prints the first line, print $3 prints the third column.
-Adjust it slowly until you debug out the individual IPv6 address.
+You can modify it slowly to debug out the individual IPv6 address.

 5. Software to be installed on the router, open the router software package interface and install the following two software